jorissteyn/seaswimnl/README.md

 See [RWS.md](RWS.md) for detailed API documentation.

-### KNMI Open Data
+### Buienradar

-Weather data is fetched from the KNMI Open Data Platform:
+Weather data is fetched from the Buienradar JSON feed:
 - Air temperature
 - Wind speed and direction
-- UV index
+- Humidity

 ## Caching